CiscoSecurity/tr-05-serverless-microsoft-defender-for-endpoint/README.md

   - Triggers an action at the underlying external service.
   - Returns an action result.

+- `POST /refer/observables`
+  - Accepts a list of observables and filters out unsupported ones.
+  - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
+  - Returns a list of those links.

 ### Supported Types of Observables

 - `ip`